prahs/function-calling/README.md

 2. get_current_weather

+i.

+userPrompt = What's the weather in Lagos now?
+My friend is over there right now.

+assistantResponse = {
+    "role": "function_call",
+    "name": "get_current_weather",
+    "arguments": {
+        "location": "lagos, Nigeria"
+        "unit": "celsius"
+    }
+}

+ii.

+userPrompt = How hot is it in Berlin?
+I'm wondering if I'll go out for a cycle.

-userPrompt =
+assistantResponse = {
+    "role": "function_call",
+    "name": "get_current_weather",
+    "arguments": {
+        "location": "Berlin, Germany"
+        "unit": "celsius"
+    }
+}

+iii.

+userPrompt = I'm going on holidays later today.
+How's the weather in Boston?

-assistantResponse =
+assistantResponse = {
+    "role": "function_call",
+    "name": "get_current_weather",
+    "arguments": {
+        "location": "Boston, Massachusetts"
+        "unit": "fahrenheit"
+    }
+}

-2. search_arxiv
+3. search_arxiv

-userPrompt =
+userPrompt = ...

-assistantResponse =
+assistantResponse = ...

-B. Nine prompts not requiring the use of defined functions.
+### B. Nine prompts not requiring the use of defined functions.
 Each followed by non-function responses.
 (9 prompts).

+i.

+userPrompt = Search google for paintings by Michelangelo

+assistantResponse = There are no functions allowing me to search google, but I can search the internet using Bing if you ask.

+ii.

+userPrompt = What is the name of the largest breed of dog?

+assistantResponse = The Great Dane is typically seen to be the largest dog breed, in terms of height.
+Although they aren't heaviest breed, they can be up to 30 inches tall in height.

+iii.

+userPrompt = What is the weather forecast for two weeks from now?

+assistantResponse = There is not function to get the weather forecast two weeks from now, but I can help you with the weather today if you provide a location.

+iv.

+...

 ## systemPrompt and user/assistantResponse Training Set Combinations